Anut-py/h-raylib/CONTRIBUTING.md

 _This section only contains h-raylib specific information.
 For information about raylib in general, view the [raylib wiki](https://github.com/raysan5/raylib/wiki)._

 This project is split into 10 public modules. `Raylib.Types` contains all of raylib's types and low-level code to convert them to and from raw bytes. `Raylib.Util` contains miscellaneous utility functions. `Raylib.Util.Colors` contains some colors defined by raylib.
-The other 7 public modules, `Raylib.Core`, `Raylib.Core.Shapes`, `Raylib.Core.Textures`, `Raylib.Core.Text`, `Raylib.Core.Models`, `Raylib.Core.Audio`, and `Raylib.Util.RLGL`, correspond to their respective raylib modules.
+The other 8 public modules, `Raylib.Core`, `Raylib.Core.Camera`, `Raylib.Core.Shapes`, `Raylib.Core.Textures`, `Raylib.Core.Text`, `Raylib.Core.Models`, `Raylib.Core.Audio`, and `Raylib.Util.RLGL`, correspond to their respective raylib modules.

 The functions in h-raylib are an almost one-to-one mapping to their corresponding raylib functions.
 The types are, in some cases, slightly modified if it is possible to utilize Haskell features.